DIY Viewer

 DIY Viewer Demo

-The DIY Viewer demonstrates how to extract complex, multi-step tutorial content using Refyne's extraction API.
-It pulls tutorials from DIY sites like Instructables, including materials lists, step-by-step instructions, and helpful resource links.
+The DIY Viewer demonstrates how to extract complex, multi-step tutorial content using Refyne's async crawler API via the official refyne-sdk.
+It pulls tutorials from DIY sites like Instructables, including materials lists, step-by-step instructions, and measurement conversions.

 Try it live at diyviewer-demo.refyne.uk